Submit a proposal to become a CITL Faculty Fellow

 CITL Faculty Fellowships will be offered to accepted proposals in one of the six following areas that require a substantial investment of time (e.g., a significant course redesign, integration of an innovative project into the course, adoption of a wholly new teaching approach, etc):

-• “Generative Artificial Intelligence in the Classroom.”
-Fellows will receive support identifying and selecting instructional approaches and assessments that help their students build the critical thinking skills and information/data/media literacy competencies related to the arrival of this technology into educational and working environments.
+• “Generative AI as a Pedagogical Tool.”
+Fellows will receive support in identifying and selecting instructional approaches and assessments that help their students build the critical thinking skills and information/data/media literacy competencies related to the arrival of this technology into educational and working environments.

-• “Integrating XR/VR technologies in your Courses” Fellows will receive support in teaching, demonstrating, and exposing students to content through the use of specialized platforms such as 3D model labs, virtual classrooms/meeting spaces, VR simulations, design and drafting tools, as well as other immersive experiential learning resources.
+• “Harnessing XR/VR Technologies.”
+Fellows will receive support in teaching, demonstrating, and exposing students to content through the use of specialized platforms such as 3D model labs, virtual classrooms/meeting spaces, VR simulations, design and drafting tools, as well as other immersive experiential learning resources.

 • Writing Across the Curriculum.”
 Fellows will receive support to incorporate meaningful writing assignments into their courses.
 We particularly invite proposals related to writing assignments with multiple revisions that involve peer-to-peer learning and review.